GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 The lockForUpdate() method in Laravel's Eloquent ORM is used to lock database rows for update within a transaction.
 When you apply this method to a query, it prevents other database transactions from modifying the selected rows until the current transaction is completed.
 This ensures data consistency and prevents conflicts when multiple transactions try to update the same rows simultaneously.

-Why: To apply a “for update” lock to the query.
+**Why**: To apply a “for update” lock to the query.

-When: Use it to prevent other transactions from modifying the rows during your transaction.
+**When**: Use it to prevent other transactions from modifying the rows during your transaction.
 ```
 $user = User::where('email', 'example@example.com')->lockForUpdate()->first();
 ```

 ## 38. sharedLock()

-Why: To apply a “shared lock” to the query.
+**Why**: To apply a “shared lock” to the query.

-When: Use it to lock the selected rows for the duration of the transaction.
+**When**: Use it to lock the selected rows for the duration of the transaction.

 Suppose you have a financial application where users can view their account balances.
 You want to ensure that when a user checks their balance, the displayed amount remains consistent even if other transactions are updating the account balance concurrently.
 You can use sharedLock() to lock the rows corresponding to the user's account during the transaction.
 ```